VonArzu/DOnt-QuIT/README.md

 #### PostMVP

 - Add more design/css to the bottom (a lot of white space so far)
-- Add animation,like, button goes up when clicked to show quote and quote glides in
+- Add animation, like, button goes up when clicked to show quote and quote glides in

 ## Project Schedule